Austell, Georgia: Sports

 During summer, softball games are nearly a continual occurrence with city leagues having 30 games and 450 players.
 In addition to cheerleading, 32 teams of over 500 youths are sponsored by the Sweetwater Valley Youth Association.
 Five lighted fields accommodate baseball and softball aficionados.
 Collar Park and Washington Street Park both have tennis courts.

 Parks and recreation

 The Austell Parks and Recreation Department maintains five recreational facilities and seven parks Berry Park, a passive park, Collar Park and Legion Park which are both community parks, and Pine Street, Stephens, Washington Street and Berry Park which are neighborhood parks.
 Combined, they all cover an area of 36.2 acre.

 Government

 The city of Austell has seven elected officials: Mayor, representatives of four wards and two representatives at-large.

 Education

-Public education in Cobb County is handled by the Cobb County School District.
+Public education in the Cobb County portion of Austell is handled by the Cobb County School District.
 Public schools in the city limits include Austell Primary School, Austell Elementary School, Garrett Middle School, and South Cobb High School.

+Public education in the Douglas County portion of Austell (along with the rest of the county) is handled by the Douglas County School System.

 Private schools in the city include: